(Updated January 13, 2025)

 Strategic investments in refrigeration solutions and monitoring systems will be essential in order to meet the customer experience expectations and generate repeat business.

-6. The Rise of IoT
+6. The Rising Value of IoT

 Some common uses for IoT technology in facilities management include: